caseybackes/lookyloo/README.md

             randomly select 'train' or 'test' with 0.8 and 0.2 probability respectively. save image of eyeball roi to selected train or test directory under appropriate class

+For the sake of pythonic modularity, lets put the random selection and saving into a separate fuction, `selective_save()`.
+We can do the same with the code we have up to now, let's call it `data_collect()` and call it within the main block.
+Here's what we have for code at this point.